triton-inference-server/server/docs/client_example.rst

   that uses the C++ or Python client library to execute image classification models on the TensorRT Inference Server.

-* C++ version of *perf\_client*, an example application that issues a large number of concurrent requests to the inference server to measure latency and throughput for a given model.
+* C++ version of *perf\_client*, an application that issues a large number of concurrent requests to the inference server to measure latency and throughput for a given model.
 You can use this to experiment with different model configuration settings for your models.

 * A number of simple `C++